Balancingrock/classic-jekyll-theme/README.md

 0.2.6 Inital version (before this I was only getting acquainted with the gem-publishing mechanism) 1.0.0 Fixed a problem with navigation menu generation.
-(Insufficient control over menu item placement)
+(Insufficient control over menu item placement) 1.0.1 Fixed some info in this readme file and in the example pages.

 ## Upgrade information